superloopnetwork/superloop/README.md

 1       core.sw.superloop.sfran 20.20.20.20     cisco
 Password:
 ```
-* Notice after 'ssh' it expects a positional argument(hostname).
+* Notice after 'ssh' it expects a positional argument(name).

 If the search result returns one host, superloop automatically establishes a SSH session.

 ## superloop host add/remove

 When I first built this application, the expectation was to manually populate the nodes.yaml file in order for superloop to execute.
 That is no longer a requirement.
 Introducing 'host add'.
 This function will allow you add hosts to the database file via cli (one line) without the need to manually update the nodes.yaml file.
 It works like this; when 'superloop host add <management ip address>' command is invoked, superloop will connect to the device via snmp.
-It will pull the neccessary information such as it's hostname and platform to populate it into nodes.yaml.
+It will pull the neccessary information such as it's name and platform to populate it into nodes.yaml.

 Let's now look at 'host remove' feature.
 Just like 'add', 'remove' allows you to remove a node from the database without having to manually edit the nodes.yaml file.
 Here is how you use it:
 ```
 root@devvm:~/superloop# cat nodes.yaml
 ---
-- hostname: core-fw-superloop-toron
+- name: core-fw-superloop-toron
   ip: 10.10.10.10
   platform: cisco
   opersys: ios
   type: firewall
-- hostname: core.sw.superloop.sfran
+- name: core.sw.superloop.sfran
   ip: 20.20.20.20
   platform: cisco
   opersys: ios
   type: switch
-- hostname: core.rt.superloop.sjose
+- name: core.rt.superloop.sjose
   ip: 30.30.30.30
   platform: cisco
   opersys: ios
   type: router
   ```
 Say we wanted to blow out the node 'core.sw.superloop.sfran'.
 Simply use the following command 'superloop host remove core.sw.superloop.sfran' or 'superloop host remove 20.20.20.20'.
-It supports both hostname and IP address.
+It supports both name and IP address.
 ```
 root@devvm:~/superloop# superloop host remove core.sw.superloop.sfran
 [-] NODE SUCCESSFULLY REMOVED FROM DATABASE